webartistse/funko-showcase-workshop/DATABASE.md

 1. Click on the "Create Database" button next to the name of the connection.
 It looks like this, ➕ (a plus symbol).
 2. Enter the name of the database you created in the Cloud Console to keep things organized.
-3. Give your database collection a name, such as 'funkos'.
+3. Give your database collection a name, i.e. 'funkos'.

 ## 3.3 Ingest Data